PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/about/content.md

 > The best code is no code at all.

-In my free time, I enjoy working out, playing the guitar, cooking, traveling, and tracking rocket launches 🙂.
+In my free time, I enjoy working out, playing the guitar, dancing, cooking, traveling or tracking rocket launches 🙂.

 <br/>